 When does iWPS take place?

-IWPS is held in the fall.
+IWPS is held in the fall, usually in October.
 Preliminary rounds of the competition take place on Thursday and Friday and the Finals on Saturday.

 Check the official site for dates as soon as they are announced.